 Eliminate the Ground Loop

 The last issue we need to face is the ground loop.
 The ground loop is the result of the aluminum coming into contact with the metal casing on our tone and volume pots.
 This contact causes a ground connection between the two pots when there is usually one already present.
 Often, there is a ground wire from the back of the volume pot to the back of the tone.
 When both of these ground connections happen simultaneously, the result is a ground loop.
-A ground loop acts as an antenna for noise and is counterproductive to the work we are doing.
+A ground loop acts as an antenna for unwanted noise.
 When you have many pots, you have the potential for many loops.

 To eliminate the ground loop, you must remove any ground wires.
 Start by looking up the wiring diagram for your guitar; ground wires are the ones attached to the back of the pots.
 Remove those, and you should be good.
 The only wires that should go to the back of the pots are the ground wires from the pickups, the ground wire from the output jack, and the wire from the shield.

 We hope that you have found this article helpful and will put this idea to use.
 Anytime you have any questions, feel free to message us.
-If you have found this article about aluminum foil guitar shielding helpful, please share it on Facebook and Twitter.
-And you might also want to take a look at our other articles on guitar electronics on humbuckersoup.com.
+If you’ve found this article helpful, please share on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.